-Shinjuku is a special ward in Tokyo, which is well known for the busiest station in the world.
-It is used by over 3.5 million passengers that is equivalent to the population of Yokohama city, one of the biggest cities in Japan, every day.
-The modern area is home to a high number of tourist attractions and skyscrapers, but on the other side, it also has several drinking spots as well.
-In this article, we will introduce some of the most famous tourist spots including local bar areas where you can enjoy Japanese cuisine and drinks!
+Shinjuku is one of the biggest wards in Tokyo, and Shinjuku Station is known as being the busiest station in the world.
+It is used by over 3.5 million passengers every day, which is the equivalent to the population of Yokohama city!
+The modern part of Shinjuku is home to a high number of tourist attractions and skyscrapers, but on the other side, it also has several drinking spots as well.
+In this article, we will introduce some of the most famous tourist spots that include local bar areas, some beautiful nature, and even some spots with great views!

 9am – 4pm Oct.
 1st – Mar.
 14